 Public reporting burden for this information collection is estimated to average 30 minutes.
 This includes the time for collecting, reviewing, and reporting data.
 The information requested is required to obtain a benefit.
 This form is used to ensure federal funds are not used to influence members of Congress.
-There are no assurances of confidentiality, HUD may not conduct or sponsor, and an applicant is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+There are no assurances of confidentiality.